gillesdubois/ImageToIcns/README.md

 - Png, jpeg, jpg, ico to icns transform

+## Compatibilities

+- High Sierra has been tested only

 ## Credits

 - flaticon.com for the icon :) (more in the about me of the app)